Rentboy.com: Sponsorships

-Rentboy.com has sponsored its own float every year since 1998 in the New York City Gay Pride March.
+Rentboy.com sponsored its own float every year in the New York City Gay Pride March.

 International Escort Awards

-The International Escort Awards, also known as the "Hookies", were founded by rentboy.com's Jeff Davids and Sean Van Sant.
+The International Escort Awards, also known as the "Hookies," were founded by Rentboy.com's Jeff Hurant and Sean Van Sant.
 The first ceremony was held at the Roxy in New York City in October 2006.

 Hustlaball

-Hustlaball is a sex cabaret and dance party organized in part by rentboy.com as a party to destigmatize and honor sex workers.
-Since 2007, Rentboy.com has hosted Hustlaball three times yearly with a Las Vegas show in January, a London show in May, and a Berlin show in October.
-Part of the proceeds from this event go to charities such as the Lambeth Hate Crime Initiative, the Terrence Higgins Trust, and the Gay Men's Health Crisis.
+Hustlaball was a sex cabaret and dance party organized in part by rentboy.com intended to destigmatize and honor sex workers.
+Starting in 2007, Rentboy.com hosted Hustlaball three times each year, with a Las Vegas show in January, a London show in May, and a Berlin show in October.
+Part of the proceeds from this event went to charities such as the Lambeth Hate Crime Initiative, the Terrence Higgins Trust, and the Gay Men's Health Crisis.

 History

-Founder Davids said of Hustlaball, "This is a chance for sex workers to be open and proud of what they do."
+Founder Jeffrey Hurant said of Hustlaball, "This is a chance for sex workers to be open and proud of what they do."

 Federal and state investigation

 On August 25, 2015, DHS and NYPD agents raided the Manhattan headquarters of Rentboy.com as part of a money laundering and state prostitution investigation.
 Seven people, including CEO Jeffrey Davids, were arrested.
 "As alleged, Rentboy.com attempted to present a veneer of legality, when in fact this Internet brothel made millions of dollars from the promotion of illegal prostitution," acting U.S. Attorney for the Eastern District of New York Kelly Currie said in a statement.
 DHS was involved in the raid in part because the investigation involved transferring money across state lines.
-The seven defendants are charged with conspiring to violate the Travel Act by promoting prostitution.
+The seven defendants were charged with conspiring to violate the Travel Act by promoting prostitution.

-On October 7, 2016, Hurant pleaded guilty in federal court of promoting prostitution.
+On October 7, 2016, ex-CEO Hurant pleaded guilty in federal court of promoting prostitution.
 In August 2017 Hurant was sentenced to 6 months in federal prison.
 While the case had prompted allegations of anti-gay bias, U.S. Immigration and Customs Enforcement stated that "any insinuation that a specific population was targeted is categorically false."